ysyk2021/the-science-of-self-love-strengthening-your-relationship-with-yourself-for-greater-self-growth/src/chapter-7-2.md

-# The Role of Self-Love in Goal-Setting and Achievement

 In this chapter, we will explore the vital role that self-love plays in goal-setting and achievement.
 By understanding how self-love empowers us to set meaningful goals, overcome obstacles, and celebrate our achievements, we can foster a positive and fulfilling journey towards realizing our dreams.